Krittin-Khanueng/Krittin-Khaneung/README.md

-# Hi there :bowtie:
+# Hi there 👋

-Here are som ides to get you started:
+My name is Krittin Kanung.

+I'm a back-end developer.

 # Langauges and Tools